-Public Safety Survey Results Police, fire, and emergency medical services, along with other supporting staff and organizations, are critical to the health, safety, and well-being of a community.
-As with the other critical sectors of a community, broadband-enabled technology has changed and improved the ways in which public safety entities serve and protect.
-Additionally, the internet has also brought about a new wave of criminal activity known as cybercrime.
-Cybersecurity and prevention, and the swift investigation and response to cybercrime from local, state, and federal law enforcement, can help keep a community safe from virtual threats such as fraud, identity theft, hacking, spam and ransomware.
-These data show the connectivity and use of technology among public safety agencies in the community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
-Data from Jack County represent survey responses collected between April and July 2021.
-During this time, nine Jack County public safety agencies completed this survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and July 31, 2021.
+Public Safety Survey Results

+Police, fire, and emergency medical services, along with other supporting staff and organizations, are critical to the health, safety, and well-being of a community.
+As with the other critical sectors, broadband-enabled technology has changed and improved the ways in which public safety entities serve and protect.
+Additionally, the internet has brought about a new wave of criminal activity known as cybercrime.
+Cybersecurity and prevention, and the swift investigation and response to cybercrime from local, state, and federal law enforcement, can help keep a community safe from virtual threats such as fraud, identity theft, hacking, spam, and ransomware.

+These data show the connectivity and use of technology among public safety agencies in the community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.

+Data from Haskell County represent survey responses collected between September 2021 and January 2022.
+During this time, two Haskell County public safety agencies completed this survey.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and February 6, 2022.
 As more communities participate in the Connected program, these figures are likely to change.

-Public Safety Broadband Adoption This chart shows the percent of public safety agencies that subscribe to various types of broadband services or that are without a connection.
+Public Safety Broadband Adoption

+This chart shows the percentage of public safety agencies that subscribe to various types of broadband services or that are without a connection.
 Fixed connections are those provided by cable, DSL, fiber, or fixed wireless technology, while non-fixed connections include dial-up, satellite, and mobile-only services.
 These types of internet services, while providing basic access, can often be plagued by connection latency, have costly monthly data plans, or can be impacted by weather, terrain, large expanses of open water, and other environmental factors.

-Barriers to Broadband Adoption Among Public Safety Agencies This chart shows the primary reason public safety agencies do not or cannot subscribe to broadband.
+Barriers to Broadband Adoption Among Public Safety Agencies

+This chart shows the primary reason public safety agencies do not or cannot subscribe to broadband.
 The chart compares public safety agencies in the community to those across other participating communities.

-Public Safety Download Speeds Connection speeds have a major impact on how public safety agencies can use the internet.
-This chart shows the average reported download speed among public safety agencies with a connection in the community compared to those in other Connected communities.
+Public Safety Download Speeds

+Connection speeds have a major impact on how public safety agencies can use the internet.
+This chart shows the average reported download speed among public safety agencies with a connection in the community, compared to those in other Connected communities.

-Digital Communications Technology, coupled with an internet connection, provides a myriad of ways to digitally interact with the world or even those in one's own community.
+Technology, coupled with an internet connection, provides myriad ways to digitally interact with the world or even those in one's own community.
 This chart shows the average frequency with which public safety agencies use various digital communications tools.

-Digital Interactions This chart shows the frequency with which residents in the community report that they digitally interact with public safety agencies.
-Examining the digital interaction of residents and the digital communications tools used by local institutions can help identify ways to increase the online presence of the sector.
+This chart shows the frequency with which residents in the community report that they digitally interact with public safety agencies.
+Examining the digital interaction of residents, and the digital communications tools used by local institutions, can help identify ways to increase the sector's online presence.

+Interoperable Networks

-Interoperable Networks Police, fire, emergency medical services, and 9-1-1 should all be able to communicate via a single interoperable voice and data communications network.
-This chart shows the percent of agencies in the community that participate in various types of interoperable networks compared to those in other Connected communities.
+Police, fire, emergency medical services, and 911 should all be able to communicate via a single interoperable voice and data communications network.
+This chart shows the percentage of agencies in the community that participate in various types of interoperable networks, compared to those in other Connected communities.

-- Participates in both an interoperable data and voice radio system to serve multiple agencies - Participates in an interoperable voice radio system to serve multiple agencies - Participates in an interoperable data system to serve multiple agencies - The communications system is only used by one agency.
+- Participates in an interoperable voice radio system to serve multiple agencies - Participates in an interoperable data system to serve multiple agencies - The communications system is only used by one agency - Unsure